Predictive Analytics World for Business Las Vegas 2018

 James Taylor is speaking in the following session:

 James Taylor is moderator of the following session:

-Kelly Trindel, Ph.D., is Chief Analyst at the EEOC.
-She has been providing analytic support for systemic investigations and case development since 2010.
+Kelly Trindel, Ph.D., served as Chief Analyst at the EEOC.
+She provided analytic support for systemic investigations and case development since 2010.
 She specializes in 'big data' issues, including changing human resource models and technology, people analytics, and employment screens of credit history and criminal background.
 Prior to joining EEOC Kelly was employed as a Professor of Research Psychology, teaching various courses in social science, research methods, and statistics.
 She has presented at many events, including academic conferences, EEOC outreach events, and internal and cross-agency training sessions, on such topics as social science research, employment screens, people analytics, and employer self-analysis of demographic data.
 She has over fifteen years of experience in quantitative research including theory building, data collection, and analysis.
 Kelly earned a Ph.D. in Experimental Psychology from the University of Texas at Arlington.

 Linda van Leeuwen

 Linda van Leeuwen is an HR Analytics Analyst in the HR Data & Analytics department in Shell International.
 She holds a bachelor's degree in business administration (Rotterdam School of Management, Erasmus University) and a master's degree in econometrics and management science (Erasmus School of Economics, Erasmus University).
 After finishing her eight-month internship program, she joined Shell International in April 2016.
 Her work on the multidimensional measurement of diversity is yet to be published but has already received awards in multiple research competitions, including Wharton's People Analytics conference.

 Linda van Leeuwen is speaking in the following session:

 Chief Analytics Director